-Figure 1: Functional-Level Implementation of Integer Multplier - Input and output use latency-insensitive val/rdy interfaces.
+Figure 1: Functional-Level Implementation of Integer Multiplier - Input and output use latency-insensitive val/rdy interfaces.
 The input message includes two 32-bit operands; output message is a 32-bit result.
-Clock and reset signals are not shown.
+Clock and reset signals are not shown in the figure.